 Many of the incisions for an endoscopic facelift are hidden in the hair bearing scalp, or in the mouth.
 These are difficult to detect as they heal.
-The scars around the ears are well hidden, but are slightly red and noticeable upon close inspection for one month post-operatively.
+The scars around the ears are well hidden, but are slightly red and noticeable upon close inspection for two months post-operatively.
 Beyond that, they fade and blend in beautifully.

 Our nurses at the Aesthetic Surgery Center will provide you with a comprehensive list of medications (both prescription and non- prescription) that are known to increase bleeding and affect wound healing after surgery.
 These should be stopped about 14 days pre-operatively.